camb416/cameraLand/README.md

 # cameraLand

-Exercise to understand how to move a camera around in Openframeworks
+Exercise to move a camera around in Openframeworks.

 ![screenshot](doc/screencap1.jpg)

+FPS-Style controls
+WASD/Arrows to move, click and drag on screen to look.